 The surname Patrykson was first found in Cumberland, where they held a family seat from very early times some say at the time of the Norman Conquest of England by Duke William of Normandy in 1066 A.D.

-Important Dates for the Patrykson family
+Early History of the Patrykson family